Help us improve your experience.

 Note:

-As with SLAX and XSLT automation scripts, you must store Python automation scripts in the appropriate directory on the device, and you must enable individual scripts by configuring the script filename under the hierarchy level appropriate to the script type in the configuration.
+As with SLAX and XSLT automation scripts, you must store Python automation scripts in the appropriate script directory on the device.
+Additionally, you must enable individual scripts by configuring the script filename under the hierarchy level appropriate to the script type in the configuration.
 For information about storing and enabling automation scripts, see Store and Enable Junos Automation Scripts.

 We recommend that you configure a checksum to verify the integrity of Python scripts.
 To specify a checksum for a local script, configure the checksum statement under the [file filename] statement in the hierarchy for your specific type of script.
 To specify a checksum for a remote op script, include the key argument when you execute the script using the op url command.
 Starting in Junos OS Release 18.2R2 and 18.3R1, if you execute an unsigned Python script that does not have a checksum configured, Junos devices log a CSCRIPT_SECURITY_WARNING message in the system log file.
 For example: